donovanh/activate/README.md

     <script src="/javascripts/activate.js"></script>

 The script will automatically detect any `js-animate` class elements on the page and apply the `active` class when they are on-screen.

+The animation CSS can be [downloaded here](https://github.com/donovanh/activate/blob/gh-pages/stylesheets/animations.css) and referenced whatever way suits you.

 ## Mobile (touch-enabled) devices